daedalusLAB/multiFlowR/OpenPoseDataCleaning/Readme.md

 Sometimes `OpenPose` detects objects as people which are not people.
-There is hard to find an universal method to remove all misdetected points.
+It is hard to find an universal method to remove all misdetected points.
 Here is propose a method to remove objects where point 1 (chest point) is not detected in any video's frame.

 The method is simple, but for the moment it only works with 2 people detected due to is the simplest case.
 If a video where we know there is a person and his/her chest appears on frames but the software detects another person which is not there this method is optimal, but for more complex objects a new method must be develop yet.